ajsuth/Ajsuth.Foundation.Catalog.Engine/README.md

 4. Run the _**Sitecore Commerce Engine**_ from Visual Studio or deploy the solution and run from IIS.

 ## Disclaimer
-This code sample code only.
+The code provided in this repository is sample code only.
 It is not intended for production usage and not endorsed by Sitecore.
 Both Sitecore and the code author do not take responsibility for any issues caused as a result of using this code.
 No guarantee or warranty is provided and code must be used at own risk.